-Cholderton Rare Rare Breeds Farm is an RBST (Rare Breeds Survival Trust) registered Farm, offering a fantastic-value, fun filled family day out, suitable for all ages and interests!
+Cholderton Rare Rare Breeds Farm is an RBST (Rare Breeds Survival Trust) registered Farm, offering a quality day out for all ages and interests!

-There are so many gorgeous animals for you to meet, feed, cuddle and pet, most of which are fine examples of British Rare Breeds!
-Down on The Farm you will find: Pigs, Rabbits, Goats, a Donkey, Chickens, Ducks, Geese, Ponies, Sheep and MORE!
-All of these are displaying all their furry friends in great enclosures so all ages can easily see and touch most of the animals!
+With so many gorgeous animals for you to meet, most of which are fine examples of British Rare Breeds.
+Down on The Farm you will find: Sheep, Cows, Pigs, Goats, Ponies, a Donkey, Alpacas, Rabbits, Guinea Pigs, Peacocks, Chickens, Ducks, Geese & MORE!

 There are also great animal activities throughout the day, giving guests lots of opportunities to interact with the animals and the helpful and friendly staff who will gladly answer all of your questions about the animals on The Farm, no matter how wacky!
-During peak times and weather permitting, there are also Tractor-Trailer Rides around the Grazing Field, which is a great and fun experience!
-Call ahead to ensure the activities are running.
+Visit the website for the current activity timetable.

-Conveniently located on-site, there is the Kitchen, Café & Bar, serving delicious homemade food, drinks and cakes all day every day, welcoming guests to just pop in to the cafe for food or drinks, it's a great meeting place even if it's too cold for you to visit the farm itself!
-There is a gorgeous Gift Shop packed full with some great gifts, toys, homeware and other local artisan products, pop in and have a browse or shop while you wait for your food!
+Conveniently located on-site, there is the Kitchen & Larder, serving delicious homemade food, drinks and cakes all day every day, as well as a Farm Shop, packed with some great gifts, toys, homeware and local artisan products, pop in and have a browse.

 BUY TICKETS ONLINE TO SAVE!

-Bluestone Vineyards is a family run enterprise, located in glorious Wiltshire countryside, fairly close to the ancient monument of Stonehenge.
-A new, on the block grape grower and artisanal wine producer, we specialise in the highest quality fruit for our sparkling wines and are proud to say that our first Bluestone Classic Cuvee has just been awarded a 2019 Decanter Bronze.
-10 acres of Chardonnay, Pinot Noir and Pinot Meunier are meticulously managed by brothers, Nathaniel and Toby, in fact the whole family gets involved, sharing the passion.
+Located within the farm, is the beautiful Bluestone Vineyards; a family run enterprise, located in glorious Wiltshire countryside, close to the ancient monument of Stonehenge.
+An award winning grape grower and wine producer, we specialise in the highest quality fruit for our English Sparkling Wines.
+With over 12 acres of Chardonnay, Pinot Noir and Pinot Meunier which are meticulously managed by brothers, Nathaniel and Toby, and the rest of the McConnell family, sharing the passion.

 “Visit our website to book tickets today and save!”